Official state symbol Pennsylvania State Flag Adopted 1907

 The legislature chose to standardize the flag for general use on June 13, 1907.
 The law required the blue field to match the blue in the flag of the United States.
 This design remains in use today with no changes to the basic layout.

-Symbols of the Pennsylvania State Flag
+Key Symbols on the Pennsylvania Flag

 Pennsylvania State Flag Horses